googlearchive/appengine-nodejs/README.md

   FROM google/nodejs-runtime
 ~~~~

-Before calling functions in this library, http handlers need to make sure to call the `appengine.middleware.base` function with three arguments: the node.js request, the node.js response and a callback.
+Then, before calling functions in this library, http handlers need to make sure to call the `appengine.middleware.base` function with three arguments: the node.js request, the node.js response and a callback.

 Frameworks such as `express.js` do this automatically if you register that function as a middleware.
 Here's an example:

 ~~~~
-  var appengine = require('./appengine');
+  var appengine = require('appengine');
   var express = require('express');

   var app = express();